zdravkov/kendo-docs/api/web/combobox.md

 `Number` The index of the selected item, if called with no parameters.
 If a custom value is entered, the returned selected index is `-1`.

-`undefined` if called with a parameter as a setter.
+`undefined` If called with a parameter as a setter.

 ### setDataSource